axelvaldez/radical-companies/_posts/epiphanies/2022-09-17-k2k-has-been-doing-it.markdown

    width="70%"
    alt="A horizontal like label 'co-ownership spectrum' show FIAT at the extreme left, RADICAL at the extrem right, and K2K in between.">
  </div>
  <p>It would be ideal now to get data, or at least testimonials, from the <span class="_paradigm">Fiat</span> owners as to how it has been for them.
-Particularly, I'd like to know if their dividends have gone up or down or sideways.</p>
+Particularly, I&rsquo;d like to know if their dividends have gone up or down or sideways.</p>
  <p>Of course, the next step would be to move them from 70% to 60% to&hellip; to 0%!
 And that's where rHatchery<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></a> and Krisos<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a> (and, of course, K2K) have <a href="">an opportunity</a>.</p>

 <h1 class="_section">ENDNOTES</h1>